As an Amazon Associate, I earn from qualifying purchases.

 Crafts are so fun for kids and making it travel-inspired means that they’ll be learning at the same time.
-Create a Junk boat out of Cardboard.
-These historical boats are beautiful, with wooden frames, and sails.
-They are easy to navigate, and your kiddos will have a blast decorating and imagining themselves sailing through Halong Bay and exploring caves in their beautiful boat.
+Create a Junk boat out of cardboard, or draw one on paper.
+These historical boats are beautifully decorated, with wooden frames, sails, and lots of color.
+Spend some time adding the detailed decks and sails, and making sure the colors are bright and the designs bold.

 Make Paper Lanterns.
 Is there anything more beautiful than Hoi An at night, lit up by the soft glow of a thousand paper lanterns?
 Recreate it at home.
 Make ‘em simple, or complex.
 Make as many as you can and add small electric ‘candles’ when the sun goes down, you are in for a treat!

 Recreate Venice in your living room!
 Your younger kids will be amazed to learn about this amazing city on water.
 Use cardboard boxes as your gondolas, and even cut them to the right shape and decorate them, and make a giant game of don’t-touch-the-floor because everything is water.
 Crank up the silliness and complete your gondola ride with singing, even if you don’t sing well!

 Create a Leaning Tower of Pisa out of anything you have at home.
 Try empty toilet paper rolls, egg cartons cut into individual pieces and stacked, or paper cups, or get fancy and create a detailed model with toothpicks and cardboard.
 However you make it, the goal is to get it to lean, but not fall.